Cirsium congestissimum is a perennial herb of 1-1.5m in

-erect and branching on upper portions.
-With sharp prickles on
+and branching on the upper portions.
+With sharp prickles on the

-margins, on-stem leaves are of alternate phyllotaxis, in an oblong
+margins, the on-stem leaves are of alternate phyllotaxis, oblong in

 shape, measuring approximately 20cm in length, cleft to halfway.